 Can funding support students?

 The purpose of this funding is not student support per se, but if students are part of the overall research project they can be supported.
 This funding is not intended for the startup of new degree programs.
+Funding may support student wages but may not pay for tuition.

 Are centers and institutes eligible to submit a proposal?